Quantized distributed Nash equilibrium seeking under DoS attacks: quantized distributed NE seeking controller design

 In \cite{ye2017distributed}, the exact values of $y_{ij}(k)$, $y_{lj}(k)$ and $x_j(k)$ can be received by players since the network bandwidth is implicitly assumed to be unlimited.
 However, in case bandwidth is limited, the exact values of $y_{ij}(k)$, $y_{lj}(k)$ and $x_j(k)$ are not available.
 Instead, players need to estimate them from quantized data by (\ref{hat yij}) and (\ref{hat xj}).
 In \cite{9878291}, the range of quantizer is not provided, which implicitly assumes that quantizer range is sufficiently large without saturation problem.
 In our paper, as one of the control objectives, we will specify a lower bound of quantizer range preventing saturation.

 By (\ref{u})--(\ref{eq h}), one can see that the NE seeking controller has two modes depending on the status of DoS attacks.
 We propose such a switched-type controller for mitigating the influence of DoS attacks.
-The laws for quantized NE seeking in (\ref{yij})--(\ref{eq h}) are partially inspired by the approaches in quantized consensus \cite{li2010distributed, you2011network, feng2023tcns, ran2022quantized}.
-So will be the subsequent analysis.
-However, as will be shown later, due to the presence of nonlinear function in (\ref{u}), the detailed technical analysis is different from quantzied consensus.
+The laws for quantized NE seeking in (\ref{yij})--(\ref{eq h}) are partially inspired by the approaches in quantized consensus \cite{li2010distributed, you2011network, feng2023tcns}.
+However, as will be shown later, due to the presence of nonlinear function in (\ref{u}), the detailed technical analysis is different from quantized consensus.